Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Supplementary information

 \subsection{Planar Hall effect and Anisotropic Magnetoresistance (PdTe$_2$)}

-The angular dependence of transverse resistivity ($\rho_{xy}$) at different \textit{H} for $\it{T}$ = 3 K and at different \textit{T} for $\it{H}$ = 14 Tesla for PdTe$_2$ is shown in figure \ref{fig:FigureS6}(a) and \ref{fig:FigureS6}(b) respectively.
-The planar Hall resistivity has been extracted from the fitting of $\rho_{xy}$ using equation \ref{eq1}.
+The angular dependence of transverse resistivity ($\rho_{xy}$) for PdTe$_2$ at different $\it{\mu_0 H}$ for $\it{T}$ = 3 K and at different \textit{T} for $\it{\mu_0 H}$ = 14 Tesla is shown in figure \ref{fig:FigureS6}(a) and \ref{fig:FigureS6}(b) respectively.
+The planar Hall resistivity has been extracted from the fitting of $\rho_{xy}$ using following equation \cite{nandy2017chiral, burkov2017giant}.